 Sapana Adhikari, M.D. is a Nepali-American board-certified Emergency Medicine physician.
 She was born and raised in Corning, NY.
 She received her B.A. in Biology from Boston University and her M.D. from Boston University School of Medicine.
 She completed her residency at Boston Medical Center.
 Throughout her 20 year career, she has practiced clinically in various settings ranging from inner-city trauma centers to rural hospitals in the developing world.

 Adhikari is involved with international health and runs a non-profit organization, smartketi, that focuses on women empowerment and social entrepreneurship in rural Nepal (www.smartketi.com).
 In 2015, after the devastating earthquake, she was the medical director for Team Rubicon’s disaster response, Operation Tenzin.
-She was involved in a project with We Care Solar, setting up a Solar Suitcase for Tamakoshi Cooperative Hospital in Manthali, Nepal.
-In 2018, she and her team won 1st Prize at the Entrepreneurship Competition at the Friedman School of Nutrition and Policy at Tufts University in Boston, MA for their innovative solutions to a nutrition problem with their idea of a smartbakery.
+She worked with We Care Solar, setting up Solar Suitcases for Tamakoshi Cooperative Hospital in Manthali, Nepal.
+In 2018, her team won 1st Prize at the Entrepreneurship Competition at the Friedman School of Nutrition and Policy at Tufts University in Boston, MA for their innovative solutions to a nutrition problem with the idea of a smartbakery.

 Adhikari is an accomplished narrative medicine artist whose work has been featured in The National Academy of Medicine, Intima: The Journal of Narrative Medicine, and the Frederic Jameson Gallery at Duke University.
 She has donated her art to the charity Musa Masala, to raise money for the Wongchu Sherpa Memorial hospital near Everest base camp.

 Adhikari is a medical illustrator who focuses on simplifying complicated concepts for the non-medical audience.
-Her first book, Diagnosketch: A Visual Guide to Medical Diagnosis for the Non-Medical Audience, will be published by Oxford University Press in September 2022.
-Adhikari also illustrates medical images for CME courses.
+Her first book is Diagnosketch: A Visual Guide to Medical Diagnosis for the Non-Medical Audience.

 She lives and practices in Charlotte, NC with her husband and three children.